 The distress beacon may transmit a 406 MHz Radio-Locating signal as defined in section 2.5.
-ELT (DT)s are not required to provide a Radio-Locating signal.
+ELT(DT)s are not required to provide a Radio-Locating signal.

 The transmission of the 406 MHz satellite signal shall take precedence over any Radio-Locating Signals.
-Homing signal types should be momentarily interrupted, delayed, rescheduled, or eliminated according to the relevant standard for each type.
+Homing signal types should be momentarily interrupted, delayed, rescheduled, or eliminated according to the relevant standard for each type, in order to ensure that homing signals are not transmitted at the same time as the 406-MHz signal to satellites.